jonross/kugl/docs-tmp/recommended.md

 ```

 This will handle common cases.
 If your cluster uses a different label, add it to the list.
-You can use Kugel itself to explore what's available, for example:
+You can use Kugel itself to find what's available, for example:

 ```shell
 kugel "select distinct key from node_labels where key like '%instance-type%'"
 ```

 Once you've set up the correct labels, here's a handy report that reports available capacity,
-partitioning nodes by distinct instance type and `NoSchedule` / `NoExecute` taints:
+partitioning nodes by instance type and `NoSchedule` / `NoExecute` taints:

 ```shell
 kugel "